Understanding Data Center Tiers and Types

 Includes company-leased infrastructure managed by a third-party on behalf of the organization.

-What’s the Right Choice for Your Organization?
+What’s the Right Data Center Tier Level for Your Organization?

 There isn’t one right answer when it comes to creating the data center that will best serve your business.
 It’s a process requiring a large investment of time, strategy, skills and funds.
 However, understanding data center tiers and types can help you ask the right questions of your team, your business leaders and your vendor partners.